cnnrbrn/noroff-programming-foundations-content/recommended.md

 ### Form validation using regex and native HTML5 validation

-Regex is, basically, used to check if a string value matches a pattern.
+Regex is - basically - used to check if a string value matches a pattern.
 It can be used for things like checking if a user entered an email address in the correct format.
 We are going to use regex to validate form inputs, but we won't go into too much detail on it.

-HTML form inputs have built-in ways to do this kind of validation too.
+HTML form inputs also have built-in ways to do this kind of validation.

 ### localStorage